 ⊗ Print or draw the canvas on a big sheet of paper

 ⊗ Have plenty of sticky notes and markers ready

 ⊗ Bring some awesome magazines to inspire the group

 Sub – teams

 Split the team up in sub-teams and assign each team a couple of sections of the canvas.

 Per sub-team, have a deep meaningful discussion about what is going on in the world regarding the assigned section(s).
 Don’t forget to write drivers on sticky notes during the discussion.

-TIP!
+Tip!
 Don’t let the discussion last longer than 30 minutes!
-This is long enough to get beyond the obvious.
+Long enough to get beyond the obvious.
 Short enough to prevent repetition.